 Artists’ aids such as screen tints and border tapes are a must for the designer who wants to create that tastefully trashy “new wave” look.

-That’s what I did.
-Inspired by GSD’s Skate Fate, I created a one-off publication using the traditional zine fold and a decidedly lo-fi (and toxic) printing method called “xylene transfer”.
+In fact, that’s what this author did.
+Inspired by GSD’s Skate Fate, I created a one-off publication using the traditional zine fold and a decidedly lo-fi (and toxic) printing method called “xylene transfer.”
 If you’ve never made a book with the zine fold, try it out.
 It kind of feels like magic (I won’t endorse xylene transfers because, well, they’re kind of toxic).